gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 The output shows the tensor values, the shape `(2, 3)` indicating two rows and three columns, and the data type `float32` representing 32-bit floating-point numbers.

 Understanding tensors and their properties is essential for performing computations in TensorFlow.
-By manipulating tensors and applying various operations, we can build and train complex machine learning models.
+By manipulating tensors and applying various operations, we can build and train complex machine-learning models.

 Tensors serve as the foundation for storing and processing data in TensorFlow, enabling us to perform powerful computations and unlock the potential of machine learning algorithms.